sodazone/ocelloids-sdk/README.md

 * Open any typescript file of the project.
 * Run the command "TypeScript: Reload project" to reload the TypeScript project configuration.

+For further assistance or troubleshooting, please consult the project's documentation or reach out to the Ocelloids community.